Bryanjy0217/CRM-log-task-automation-system/README.md

-# CRM Task Automation System
+# CRM Log Task Automation System

 This is a Python automation program that helps log CRM tasks automatically using phone numbers and remarks from Excel.